 For more information on Approximate Location, see Apple’s What’s New In Location WWDC Video.

-IDFA (Identity for Advertisers) is an identifier provided by Apple used by advertising and attribution partners for cross-device tracking and is tied to an individual’s Apple ID.
+IDFA (Identifier for Advertisers) is an identifier provided by Apple for use with advertising and attribution partners for cross-device tracking and is tied to an individual’s Apple ID.

-Beginning in iOS 14, a new permission prompt (launched by the new
+Starting in iOS 14.5, a new permission prompt (launched by the new

-AppTrackingTransparency framework) will require explicit user consent to access the IDFA.
-This permission to “track you across apps and websites owned by other companies” will be requested similarly to how you’d prompt users to request their location.
+AppTrackingTransparency framework) must be shown to collect explicit user consent for IDFA.
+This permission prompt to “track you across apps and websites owned by other companies” will be requested similarly to how you’d prompt users to request their location.

 00000000-0000-0000-0000-000000000000) will be returned, and your app will not be allowed to prompt the user again.

-These IDFA updates take effect once end-users upgrade their device to iOS 14.
-Please ensure your app is using the new
+These IDFA updates will take effect once end-users upgrade their device to iOS 14.5.
+Ensure your app uses the new

 Changes to Braze IDFA collection